Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 Your Company Name needs to capture the attention of your potential customers AND it needs to help customers find you on the Internet.

+It needs to be short and memorable, so your potential clients can remember it easily and retype it into Google.
 It also helps if your Company name describes what you do and/or where you do it, for e.g. Paarl Swimming Pool Services.

 If your company name includes what you do and which area you serve, it’s might help people find you online.
 The main reason is SEO (Search Engine Optimization).

-In short, SEO refers to the ways you make it easier for Google to identify what your website is about.
 This makes it easier for Google to identify when your site is relevant to the specific services or products people search for.

 It’s important to ensure another company doesn’t already use your company name online.
 If another business does, that not mean that company is registered or that the company name is unavailable.